 And, it’s time for you to listen.
 What have they observed about the process, tools, culture and approach?
 What tricks are you missing?
 Fresh points of view, and a supportive culture that’s open to new ideas, keeps your business competitive.

-You'll need to be sensitive to their stress levels and help them to organise their time.
-You could:
+To fully support your new apprentice, you’ll need to be sensitive to their stress levels and help them to organise their time.

 #1 Authorise them to block out time in their diaries